Wednesday, February 26, 2020

 “You’re a celibate male priest of all things!
 You don’t know the struggles I go through as a married person, as a parent, as a person who struggles with real temptations and real frustrations and real marital issues, for example.”

-Granted, yes, I am that now-very-rare, almost extinct dinosaur of being a celibate High Church priest in the Episcopal Church (there aren’t a lot of us out there, let me tell you).
+Granted, yes, I am that now-very-rare, almost extinct dinosaur of being a celibate Anglo-Catholic priest in the Episcopal Church (there aren’t a lot of us out there, let me tell you).
 After all, we all know how celibacy has taken a huge beating because of some horribly abusive clergy who hid behind their celibacy to do horrible, very non-celibate abuse.
 As you know, I also don’t make any apologies about any of that, but to say that, because I’m celibate, I somehow don’t understand others’ struggles, or, worse, that because I’m celibate I somehow seem “removed” from everybody else’s struggles, shocked me.

 I responded to this person the only way I knew how to.